 There are drawbacks, too.
 For example:

-- You might get bored with the variety of meals offered and the program may be
+You might get bored with the variety of meals offered and the program may beunsustainable for your lifestyle.

 As long as you do stay on the plan, you will probably lose weight because you will be restricting calories and so you will probably lose weight and get the health benefits associated with weight loss.
 In one research study, people with a high blood sugar level who used Nutrisystem for 3 to 6 months were able to lower their A1C levels by up to 1%.
 This shows that they had better blood sugar control